theheking/intro-to-r/content/extras2_automation.md

 # Apply functions
 -------------------

-R has its own built-in approach to automation called the **apply family**.
+R has its own built-in approach to iteration called the **apply family**.
 These functions do the same job as a for loop — repeating an operation across each element — but in a more compact form.
 They are especially useful when working with dataframes and lists.

 We will briefly explain `apply`, `sapply`, and `lapply`.
 There are many others (vapply, tapply, mapply) that we won't cover today.